Discover the career path of Mark Rutte, from the first major opportunity to industry-changing achievements.

 In 2000, Rutte became a member of the Corporate Human Resources Group at Unilever.

-In July 2002, Rutte was appointed as State Secretary at the Social Affairs and Employment Ministry in the First Balkenende cabinet, responsible for municipal welfare and occupational safety and health.
+On July 22, 2002, Rutte was appointed State Secretary at the Social Affairs and Employment Ministry in the First Balkenende cabinet.

-In 2002, Mark Rutte entered national politics as a member of Jan Peter Balkenende's cabinets.
+In 2002, Mark Rutte entered national politics as a member of Jan Peter Balkenende's cabinet.

-In 2002, Rutte became human resource manager for IgloMora Groep, another subsidiary of Unilever.
+In 2002, Rutte became human resource manager for IgloMora Groep, a subsidiary of Unilever.

 From January 30 to May 27, 2003, Rutte was briefly a member of the House of Representatives.

-In June 2004, Rutte was appointed State Secretary for Higher Education and Science, aiming to make the Dutch higher education system more competitive internationally.
+On June 17, 2004, Rutte was appointed as State Secretary for Higher Education and Science in the Second Balkenende Cabinet.

-In June 2004, Rutte's term as State Secretary at the Social Affairs and Employment Ministry ended.
+On June 17, 2004, Rutte's term as State Secretary at the Social Affairs and Employment Ministry concluded.

-On May 31, 2006, Mark Rutte was announced as the next lijsttrekker of the VVD, after winning an internal election with 51.5% of the party members' votes.
+On May 31, 2006, Mark Rutte was announced as the next lijsttrekker of the VVD, elected by 51.5% of party members.

-In June 2006, Rutte resigned from his position as State Secretary to return to the House of Representatives, soon becoming the parliamentary leader of the VVD.
+In June 2006, Rutte resigned from his position in government to return to the House of Representatives and became the parliamentary leader of the VVD.

-In 2006, Mark Rutte won the VVD leadership election, marking a significant step in his political career.
+In 2006, Mark Rutte won the VVD leadership election.

-In October 2010, Rutte was appointed as formateur and subsequently as Prime Minister of the Netherlands, becoming the first Liberal to serve in the role since 1918.
+In October 2010, Rutte was appointed as formateur on October 8 and then formally invited to form a government on October 14.
+He was sworn in as Prime Minister of the Netherlands, becoming the first Liberal to serve in the role since 1918.

 In 2010, Mark Rutte became the prime minister of the Netherlands after his party, the VVD, won the general election.

-In the 2010 general election, Rutte led the VVD to win 31 seats, becoming the largest party in the House of Representatives for the first time.
-This led to lengthy cabinet formation negotiations.
+In the 2010 general election, the VVD won 31 seats and became the largest party in the House of Representatives, with Rutte as the lead candidate.

 After a victory in the 2011 provincial elections, the VVD secured its status as the lead party within the government.

-On 5 November 2012, Rutte returned as prime minister, leading the Second Rutte cabinet after the VVD negotiated a coalition agreement with the Labour Party.
+On November 5, 2012, Rutte returned as prime minister of the Second Rutte cabinet after the VVD negotiated a coalition agreement with the Labour Party.

 On 15 January 2021, the third Rutte cabinet collectively resigned after the publication of research centered around the childcare subsidies scandal in the Netherlands.
 Rutte offered his resignation to King Willem-Alexander, accepting responsibility for the scandal.

-On 15 December 2021, after the 2021 Dutch general election, Rutte presented a coalition agreement with D66, CDA and CU, the same combination as his previous government, after the longest formation process in Dutch history.
+In December 2021, following the Dutch general election, Rutte presented a coalition agreement with D66, CDA and CU, the same combination as his previous government, on 15 December 2021.

-In 2021, despite Rutte's cabinet resigning in response to the Dutch childcare benefits scandal, the VVD won the general election.
+In 2021, despite the Dutch childcare benefits scandal and the resignation of Rutte's cabinet, the VVD won the general election.

-In 2022, Rutte began his fourth term as prime minister after another record-length formation period.
+In 2022, after another record-length formation period, Rutte began his fourth term as prime minister.

-On 7 July 2023, the parties within the coalition failed to reach an agreement on immigration policy and unanimously decided that they could not continue working together, leading to Rutte offering the resignation of his government.
-Rutte announced his departure from national politics three days later in July 2023.
+On 7 July 2023, after failing to reach an agreement on immigration policy, the parties in Rutte's four-party coalition decided they could not continue working together.
+Following this, Rutte immediately offered the resignation of his government.
+Three days later, Rutte announced his departure both as political leader of the VVD and from national politics in general, after the installation of the next government.

-On July 7, 2023, Rutte's government resigned after failing to reach an agreement on how to handle migration, leading Rutte IV to continue as a caretaker cabinet.
+On July 7, 2023, Rutte's government resigned after failing to agree on how to handle migration.

 In October 2023, Rutte announced his candidacy for the position of Secretary General of NATO.

-In 2023, Mark Rutte ended his term as the leader of the People's Party for Freedom and Democracy (VVD).
+In 2023, Mark Rutte stepped down as the leader of the People's Party for Freedom and Democracy (VVD).

 In February 2024, Rutte's bid to become Secretary General of NATO received public support from the governments of the United States, the United Kingdom, Germany, and France.

-Rutte's only opponent, Romanian president Klaus Iohannis, dropped out of the race for NATO Secretary General in June 2024, a week before Rutte's official appointment.
+In June 2024, Rutte's only opponent, Romanian president Klaus Iohannis, dropped out of the race for Secretary General of NATO a week before Rutte's official appointment on 26 June 2024.

-On July 2, 2024, the Schoof cabinet was sworn in, succeeding Rutte IV, which had been fulfilling a caretaker function.
+On July 2, 2024, the Schoof cabinet was sworn in, replacing Rutte IV.

-In October 2024, Mark Rutte assumed the role of the 14th secretary general of NATO.
+In October 2024, Mark Rutte became the 14th Secretary General of NATO.

 On 1 October 2024, Rutte succeeded Jens Stoltenberg as Secretary General of NATO during a ceremonial handover at the NATO Headquarters in Brussels.